 Each delegation will be given the opportunity to speak at the Opening Plenary on this theme.
 The time limit for these speeches is 1 minute.

-An agenda of topics, closely related to issues before the current UN General Assembly, is prepared for debate several months in advance of the MUNA event, which takes place each year in the month of May.
-Participating students are expected to diligently acquire information on agenda items about the policies of the country they will represent.
+An agenda of draft resolution topics, closely related to issues before the current UN General Assembly, is prepared for debate several months in advance of the MUNA event, which takes place each year in the month of May.
+Participating students are expected to diligently research the draft resolutions and their country’s positions.